Peger Road Maintenance Station

 It’s unknown whether TCA causes cancer, or how breathing or swallowing it affects human health.
 But it affects animals that breathe or swallow it, causing damage to the liver, kidneys, blood, stomach and nervous system, according to the ATSDR.

-The two other plumes, which are contaminated with petroleum, are benzene plumes.
-Benzene is a known carcinogen – it causes cancer in people and animals.
+Two other plumes contain benzene contamination.
+Benzene is a petroleum compound and known carcinogen – it causes cancer in people and animals.
 It’s widely used in the Unites States, and is associated with fuel, such as gasoline.

-It is likely PFAS is also in groundwater as the PFAS groundwater plume from the City of Fairbanks Fire Training Center has migrated through this and nearby properties.
+It is likely that Per- and polyfluoroalkyl substances (PFAS) are also present in groundwater as a groundwater plume from the City of Fairbanks Fire Training Center has migrated through this and nearby properties.
+More information about PFAS contamination from the Fairbanks Fire Training Center can be found on DEC's website.

 The public drinking water maximum contaminant levels (MCLs) for both TCE and benzene is 5 µg/L. MCLs are the maximum levels of certain contaminants that are permitted in public drinking water supplies, established by the U.S. Environmental Protection Agency.

-Here is the current situation with contaminated groundwater plumes associated with the ADOT Peger Road facility:
+Here is the current situation with contaminated groundwater plumes associated with the DOT&PF Peger Road facility:

-• The Western TCE Plume.
+- The Western TCE Plume.
 This is the major plume at the site.
-It overlaps with the Western Benzene Plume and extends off the Department of Transportation property to the northwest into commercial and residential neighborhoods.
+It overlaps with the Western Benzene Plume and extends off the DOT&PF property to the northwest into commercial and residential neighborhoods.

-• The Eastern TCE Plume.
-This plume appears to extend off the Department of Transportation property in both a northerly and easterly direction.
+- The Eastern TCE Plume.
+This plume appears to extend off the DOT&PF property in both a northerly and easterly direction.

-• The Western Benzene Plume.
-This plume, as shown on the map of the plumes (right), is the only plume of the four based on 2009 sampling results.
-When the same wells were sampled in 2012, benzene was still in the wells, but the amount of benzene was below DEC’s 5 parts per billion groundwater cleanup level.
+- The Western Benzene Plume.
+This plume's boundaries, as shown on the map of the plumes (right), are based on 2009 sampling results.
+When the same wells were sampled in 2012, benzene was still in the wells, but the amount of benzene was below DEC’s 5 µg/L groundwater cleanup level.

 What is vapor intrusion?

-Many chemicals off fumes – these chemicals are called “volatile.”
-When released into the soil or groundwater, a certain amount of the chemical vaporizes into the small air spaces within the soil.
+Chemicals such as the chlorinated solvents and petroleum chemicals at this site are volatile and release significant fumes or vapors.
+When these Volatile Organic Compounds (VOCs) are released into the soil or groundwater, a certain amount of the chemical vaporizes into the small air spaces within the soil.
 The larger the chemical spill and the more volatile the chemical, the more chemical vapors move into the air spaces.
 This air is called soil gas.
 If the air pressure inside the building is lower than in the soil, or if the amount of chemicals in the soil gas is high, the vapors move, or intrude, into any open space, such as cracks in foundations, crawl spaces and basements.
-People in buildings can sometimes smell a chemical, but often the chemicals are odorless or too faint to smell.
+People in buildings can sometimes smell a chemical, but often the chemicals are odorless or too faint to smell while still being above the levels safe for long-term exposure.

-The above overhead view shows the Alaska Department of Transportation and Public Facilities complex, which is at the southeast corner of Peger and Davis roads in Fairbanks.
+The above overhead view shows the DOT&PF facility, which is at the southeast corner of Peger and Davis roads in Fairbanks.
 (Map from Shannon & Wilson, Inc.)

 Current Status

-Since the 2012 site investigations, additional private well monitoring and offsite evaluation of vapor intrusion risk was conducted in 2014-2015.
+Since the 2012 site investigations, additional private well monitoring and evaluation of vapor intrusion risk has been conducted.
 An additional source/release location of solvent contamination in soil and groundwater was also delineated in 2016 near the eastern property boundary.
-Vapor intrusion risks were evaluated for buildings on the ADOT Peger Road Facility during 2017 and 2018, and again during 2019 and 2020.
-Results from these recent efforts are summarized below:
+Vapor intrusion risks for buildings on the DOT&PF Peger Road Facility have been evaluated during air sampling events occurring since 2015.
+Results from recent sampling efforts are summarized below:

-• Additional sources of TCE were discovered during 2010-12 at the eastern property boundary of the ADOT Peger Road facility, and that contamination is labeled as the Eastern TCE Plume.
+- The Eastern TCE Plume - Additional sources of solvent contamination were discovered from 2010 to 2012 at the eastern property boundary of the DOT&PF Peger Road facility.
 This source was further defined in 2016, where results identified solvent contamination in both soil and groundwater contamination that likely extends offsite to the east.

-• Offsite residential groundwater wells (either drinking water or irrigation wells) are affected by the Western TCE and Benzene Plumes, but those wells have contaminant concentrations that are relatively low and below the public drinking water MCLs of 5 parts per billion.
-These wells were last sampled in 2014, and were again below public drinking water levels of concern.
-Many residences have since been connected to municipal piped water as part of the response actions by the City of Fairbanks to per-and polyfluoroalkyl substance contamination in groundwater, associated with the Fairbanks Regional Fire Training Center (near the Mitchell Expressway).
-The only remaining residential well was sampled in 2020 for solvents associated with the ADOT Peger Road Facility –results were non-detect or below levels of concern.
-PFAS, presumable from the City of Fairbanks Fire Training Center mentioned above, was present in this well.
-DEC understands this well is not used for drinking water, and will continue to monitor this well.
+- Offsite Residential Wells - Offsite receptors (including drinking water or irrigation wells) are affected by the Western TCE and Benzene Plumes, but those wells have contaminant concentrations that are relatively low and below the public drinking water MCLs of 5 µg/L. These wells were last sampled in 2014 and were again below public drinking water levels of concern.
+Many residences have since been connected to municipal piped water as part of the response actions by the City of Fairbanks to PFAS contamination in groundwater, associated with the Fairbanks Regional Fire Training Center (near the Mitchell Expressway).
+The only remaining residential well was sampled in 2020 for solvents associated with the DOT&PF Peger Road Facility.
+Test results for the solvents were non-detect or below levels of concern.
+PFAS, presumably from the City of Fairbanks Fire Training Center mentioned above, was present in this well.
+DEC understands this well is not used for drinking water.

 What's Next

-DEC will also continue to coordinate investigative efforts with the various responsible parties of other contaminated sites in the area to determine if they are contributing to the area-wide groundwater contamination.
+DEC will also continue to coordinate investigative efforts with the various responsible parties of this and other contaminated sites in the area to determine if they are contributing to the area-wide groundwater contamination.

 More Information